List of FIFA World Cup stadiums: 2002

 South Korea and Japan each provided 10 venues, the vast majority of them newly built for the tournament.
 Groups A-D played all their matches in South Korea, and Groups E-H played all their matches in Japan.
 The stadiums in Daegu, Suwon, Yokohama and Saitama all hosted 4 matches each, while the other 16 stadiums hosted 3 matches each.
-Notably, no matches were played in Tokyo, making it the first capital of a host country not to have a World Cup venue.
+Notably, no matches were played in Tokyo, making it the second capital of a host country not to have a World Cup venue.